 Below are partners associated with this project.

 For over 30 years we have monitored the ecosystem dynamics of the mesas and mountains of northern New Mexico, co-located with mangers.
 We use a place-based science approach, defined as “science that is founded on long-term, repeated, field data and observations, as well as traditional knowledges, and regularly engages local managers and community members.”
-This approach enables us to provide land managers, scientists, and communities with diverse information on landscape responses to climate and disturbances, such as fire, drought, and insect outbreaks.
+This approach enables us to provide land managers, scientists, and communities with diverse information on landscape responses to disturbances, such as fire, drought, and insect outbreaks.
 We measure changes in vegetation and erosion, forest demography and mortality, weekly tree growth, seed production, and detailed ecohydrological information.
 Many of these unique long-term data sets are part of broader research networks at regional, national, and global scales.
 Being co-located with our management partners, we are able to directly interpret ongoing research through high-quality, two-way, science-based conversations.

 Adaptive, science-based land management—in which information on status and trends in an ecosystem is continually collected, analyzed, and communicated—is generally accepted as the desired approach for managing ecosystems on public lands, particularly in these times of rapid change.
 Such ecological knowledge is often time- and place-specific.
 If there are substantial knowledge gaps, land managers struggle to make sound science-based decisions.
 On the other hand, when scientists can interact onsite with managers regularly, effective communication, application, and follow-through of relevant science are greatly facilitated.
 This is where a place-based approach to science can help.